-In this article, we will study Definition, Parts or Construction, Working Principle, Advantages, Disadvantages, and application of Abrasive Jet Machining.
+In this article, we will study the Definition, Parts or Construction, Working Principles, Advantages, Disadvantages, and application of Abrasive Jet Machining in detail.

 At the bottom of every artcile you can downlaod whole document in PDF format.